 M State's 79-credit AAS degree in Radiologic Technology prepares entry-level radiologic technologists to provide the diagnostic medical images required for diagnosing and treating patients in a variety of medical facilities.

 Admission into the program is selective and highly competitive.
+Students must apply and be accepted into the program prior to registering for Radiologic Technology core courses.
 Prospective students can review admission requirements in the Radiologic Technology Application Packet.

-Students work under the supervision of registered radiologic technologists during their required clinical experiences and, upon successful completion of the program, graduates will be eligible to write the national certification exam of the American Registry of Radiologic Technologists.
+During required clinical experiences, students work under the supervision of registered radiologic technologists and, upon successful completion of the program, graduates will be eligible to write the national certification exam of the American Registry of Radiologic Technologists.

 Here is what you'll learn